Birgit Malsack-Winkemann

 On 7 December 2022, she was arrested during a large-scale raid against an alleged right-wing terrorist association with roots stemming from within the Reichsbürger movement.

 Biography

-Malsack-Winkemann was born on 12 August 1964 in Darmstadt and studied jurisprudence at Ruprecht-Karls-Universität Heidelberg.
-From 2003 to 2017 Malsack-Winkemann was a judge for legal affairs in Berlin.
+Malsack-Winkemann was born on 12 August 1964 in Darmstadt and studied law at Ruprecht-Karls-Universität Heidelberg.
+From 2003 to 2017 Malsack-Winkemann worked as a judge in the state of Berlin.
 In 2013 she joined the newly founded AfD and became a member of the Bundestag in 2017.
-In June 2021 she was nominated in 5th position on the AfD state candidate list for Bundestag, after she lost against Georg Pazderski - with the state party only winning 3 seats proportionally allocated seats, she lost re-election.
+In June 2021 she was nominated in 5th position on the AfD state candidate list for Bundestag, after she lost against Georg Pazderski - with the state party only winning 3 proportionally allocated seats, she lost re-election.

-She has been a member of the AfDs party Court of Arbitration since June 2022.
+She has been a member of the AfD's party Court of Arbitration since June 2022.